 Prior to joining Leeds I worked at the University of Sheffield for over 10 years, across a range of professional services roles including in central teams such as study abroad and outreach, as well as in academic departments including the School of Law as a Recruitment and External Engagement Team Leader and the Department of Automatic Control and Systems Engineering as an Employability, Placements and Alumni Ofifcer, where I also taught ethics to engineering students.
 I joined Leeds University Business School as a Teaching Fellow in September 2018 and in August 2020 I was promoted to Lecturer (Teaching and Scholarship), before being promoted to Associate Professor in October 2022.
-Since September 2019 I have been seconded on a part-time basis to the role of Faculty Director of Taught Student Social Mobility, with strategic oversight of under-represented students support.
-As part of this, I am Chair of the Careers and Employability workstream for the Widening Participation in Postgraduate Study NEON working group.
+Since September 2019 I have been seconded on a part-time basis to the role of Faculty Director of Taught Student Social Mobility, with strategic oversight of support for under-represented students.
+As part of this, I chair the Careers and Employability workstream for the Widening Participation in Postgraduate Study NEON working group.